bourgeoa/linkRename/README.md

-# linkRename
+# linkRename recursively
-Rename recursively solid server links from `solid.community` to `solid.community.net`
+`Rename or test rename` recursively from a podsFolder all solid server links from `solid.community` to `solid.community.net`

 Files are filtered on extension : `.acl`, `.meta`, `.ttl`

+Selected files have a content including a `solid.community` string.

+Original selected files are backed up to `/bak.solid.community`.

-Selected links are enclosed in `<>` and begin with `https://`.
+Only links enclosed in `<>` and beginning with `https://` are renamed.

-In each selected link the replacement occur from the end of the `server` part.

 ## Usage
 From the folder containing `linkRename.js`